NeonNingen/TetraAI/readme.md

 Now that we come to the end of this program, I can say it's been quite an adventure with lots and lots of debugging!
 But I still will update this program in terms of bug fixes.
 Otherwise this project is completed!

+Update 5: The new update includes a few bug fixes with the code plus a new exe file that can run the program as long as you have the required packages stated in requirements.txt!

 ***Tetra AI was completed on 05/04/2020***